FichteFoll/hexchat-addons/README.md

 FichteFoll's Hexchat addons
 ===========================

-This is just a compilation of addons for hexchat, using it's Python plugin.
+This is just a compilation of modules and addons for hexchat, using its Python plugin.

 ## Modules